Jacwutang/Sauce/README.md

 Once all 300 slots in the array are filled, the next entry will be at index 0.

 #### 3) Testing
 - Still in progress.
-Ran into some issues with environment configuration
+Ran into some issues with environment configuration, and deployment